philo-sia/auto-annotated-portfolio/content/pages/index.md

     title: >-
       I’m a Cinematographer, director,artist, producer and a bunch of other stuff.
-    subtitle: >-
-      This is my info —I’m still working on sharing it all this with you all.
+    subtitle: This is my info —I’m still working on sharing it all this with you.
-      Hang on for a few days!!
     styles:
       self:
         height: auto